 Combine this with the healthy winter trout stocking program and you’ve got the recipe for some amazing fishing in Texas!
 This southerly state might not be the first place that comes to mind when you’re thinking about trout fishing, but you’ll be pleasantly surprised by the opportunities here.

-We’ve created a Fly Fisher Pro comprehensive guide to trout fishing in Texas, so that you’ll have all the info you could ever need all in one place, from the rules and regulations to the fish stocking schedule and the best spots to head to for flyfishing Texas.
+We’ve created a Fly Fisher Pro comprehensive guide to Texas trout fishing, so that you’ll have all the info you could ever need all in one place, from the rules and regulations to the fish stocking schedule and the best spots to head to for flyfishing Texas.